MatthewJiao/House-AI/Quinte/README.md

 Make sure the vscode python version is the one with '(venv)' ie. Python 3.8.6 64-bit ('venv': venv)

 Then in terminal, cd into prediction, then run invoke -l for a list of runnable tasks from the terminal.

+See tasks.py for the task list and documentation.